milaboratory/docs/docs/mixcr/reference/mixcr-findAlleles.md

 Summary table produced with `--export-alleles-mutations` contain the following columns:

 `alleleName`
-: allele name in a resulting library; for novel allelic variants will contain count of mutations from known allele and number of mutations in CDR3
+: allele name in a resulting library; for novel allelic variants will contain count of mutations from known allele and number of mutations in CDR3.
+Some alleles will still have *00 due to the lack of data for statistical significant identification.

 `geneName`
 : gene name; the same for heterozygous

 `type`
-: V or J
+: `Variable` or `Joining` gene segment.

+`status`
+: `DE_NOVO` - new allelic variant aligned to the known one with mismatches `FOUND_KNOWN_VARIANT` - known allele from the database `ALIGNED_ON_KNOWN_VARIANT` - not enough info to search all present alleles.
+But the one found is a known variant from the library
+  `NOT_CHANGED_AFTER_SEARCH` - the allele was originally identified correctly `COULD_NOT_BE_ALIGNED_ON_KNOWN_VARIANT` - the search was done, but there was not enough info to identify the allele correctly
+  `NO_CLONES_TO_SEARCH` - not enough clones to perform the search `REMOVED_BECAUSE_NO_TOP_HITS_IN_RESULT_FILES` - there is no clone where this gene is the top hit `REMOVED_BECAUSE_NOT_REPRESENTED_IN_SOURCE_FILES` - this gene was not present in the original data

 `enoughInfo`
-: Is there was enough info to infer an allele or it's absence.
+: `true` or `false` value states if there was enough info to infer an allele.

-`alleleMutationsReliableGeneFeatures`
+`reliableRegion`
 : gene features inside which allele was found (including CDR3 part that was used for search)

-`alleleMutationsReliableRanges`
-: ranges in genome of `alleleMutationsReliableGeneFeatures`

 `mutations`
-: allele mutations from germline
+: allele mutations from known other allelic variant

+`varianceOf`
+: refers to the identifier of a known allelic variant from which the current variant has mutated.

+`naivesCount`
+: count of clones with no hypermutations in V and J

+`lowerDiversityBound`
+: lower bound of diversity of clones.
+The number of combinations of a J for V gene( and V for gene) with different CDR3 length.

 `clonesCount`
 : clones count that was aligned to this allele

-`naivesCount`
-: count of clones with no mutations in V and J

-`lowerDiversityBound`
-: lower bound of diversity of clones

 `totalClonesCountForGene`
-: total clones count of this allele and its zygotes (the same `geneName`)
+: total clones count of this allele and its zygotes (the same `geneName`).
+Before realignment.

 `clonesCountWithNegativeScoreChange`
 : count of clones that align better on original library than on build one

 `filteredForAlleleSearchNaivesCount`
-: counts of clones with no mutations in V and J after `useClonesWithCountGreaterThen` filter
+: counts of clones with no mutations in V and J after `useClonesWithCountGreaterThen` filter.

 `filteredForAlleleSearchClonesCount`
 : counts of clones after `useClonesWithCountGreaterThen` filter